giantswarm/handbook/content/docs/product/docs/docs-dev.md

   This section explains how the docs development environment works and how to work with it locally.
 ---

-# Developing on the docs
+## Developing on the docs

-## Repository overview
+### Repository overview

 The repository named `docs` holds the main **content** of our documentation.
-The documentation site is created using the static site generator [HUGO](http://gohugo.io/) based on Markdown files in the `src/content/` directory of the `docs` reository.
+The documentation site is created using the static site generator [HUGO](http://gohugo.io/) based on Markdown files in the `src/content/` directory of the `docs` repository.

 Additional content is tied in through the scripts

 - `scripts/aggregate-changelogs`: Aggregates changelog entries into the `src/content/changes` destination.
-- `scripts/update-crd-reference`: Generates reference pages for our custom resource definitions in the `src/content/reference/management-api` destination.
+- `scripts/update-crd-reference`: Generates reference pages for our custom resource definitions in the `src/content/reference/platform-api` destination.
+- `update-helm-chart-reference`: Generates reference pages for our Helm charts in the `src/content/reference/platform-api` destination.
 - `scripts/update-external-repos`: Tutorials that need their own code repository.
 They must have a `docs` subfolder with the Markdown content and optionally some images.
 Configuration is found in `scripts/update-external-repos/repositories.txt`.

 To update these external content types, the `Makefile` provides specific targets: